 Gore-Tex is a very popular fabric membrane used to enhance the weatherproof capabilities of the fabric to which it’s bonded.
 Gore-Tex came about after the technology behind the design was developed in 1969 quite by accident.
 Engineers discovered they could make a thin breathable, but water resistant material when polytetrafluoroethylene was quickly heated up and stretched.

-Use: In the world of cold weather clothing, Gore-Tex is used as a waterproof and windproof membrane in many rain jackets and as coat outer shells, shoes, boots, gloves, and pants.
+Use: In the world of cold weather clothing, Gore-Tex is used as a waterproof and windproof membrane in many rain jackets and as coat outer shells, shoes, boots, heated gloves, winter gloves and pants.

 Gore-Tex is waterproof.
 The material it bonds to may not be, however.
 So a special coating is applied to the outer material to make the entire garment waterproof.